elevavmars/scripts/desktopIcon.md

 After completing these steps, you should see Visual Studio Code in your application launcher.
 You can now launch it directly from there without needing to open the terminal each time.

-Does this help you achieve what you were looking for?